0x68302A/merOS-virt/README.md

-### merOS - Build and interact with a set of virtual machines.
+### merOS - Build and interact with a set of virtual machines- Targets

-## NOTE: CURRENTLY OPERATIONAL ONLY UNDER DEBIAN ( AND BASED ) x86 SYSTEMS
+### Note, currently supporting only debian-based x86 systems

 ### SYNOPSIS

 **merOS** can be used to:

-- Bootstrap, a base installation- Chroot of currently A) Alpine or B) Debian Linux
+- Bootstrap, a base installation (Chroot) of A) Alpine or B) Debian Linux.

-- Populate, this Chroot with a custom set of configuration files
+- Populate, the Chroot with a custom set of configuration files and packages.

-- Pack the Chroot Rootfs, under a qemu image
+- Pack the the Chroot, under a qemu image.

-- Virtualize the system- Target
+- Virtualize the Chroot- Thereof, Target.

 - Network/ Netfilter a set of Targets with/ without a DNS resolver.

-merOS can also be used  with its' own included set of Firewall- Guest VMs - "*mersec*" A VM-set inspired from the Whonix project, but with flexibility, minimalist configuration, and light- weightness in mind.

-**It should be noted though, that this project is under heavy development, and should be used with caution.**

 ### DESCRIPTION

-Families are used to describe sets of systems, and Targets are the individual Virtualized Machines.
+Families are used to describe sets of Targets (Systems)

 Configuration files are found, and should be placed, under ./conf/target/[fam-id]/ - containing: